skip to content

 How will I be assessed?

 The course is entirely focused on the History of Art.
 There is no practical art component.
-Courses are assessed with a mixture of essay and visual analysis exam papers.
+Courses are assessed with a mixture of essay and visual analysis exam papers and coursework.
 In the first and third year you also prepare extended pieces of written work known as dissertations.

 In addition to this, you will be asked to complete reading and write essays on a weekly basis for discussion in your supervisions.
 These do not form part of your overall degree mark but are a critical part of your study in developing your skills and knowledge.